 Threshold exceedance occurs after at least 10 prediction exceedances in the previous 14 days or at least 10 percentile exceedances in the previous 14 days (refer to page 4 of Appendix D to the GMMP).
+Threshold exceedances will be reported to the regulator in line with our existing obligations under the primary approvals.
 The following steps will be undertaken if there is a threshold exceedance:

-• Step 5: Reassess the 'Trigger' response
+Step 4: Reassess the accuracy and efficacy of the Preliminary Assessment and 'Trigger response plan'